peetkes/MarkLogic-Kafka/README.md

 Execute the following command to test the source connector

 ```
+source docker/.env
 docker run -it --rm --name mqtt-publisher --network kafka_default efrecon/mqtt-client \
-pub -h mosquitto  -t "marklogic" -m "{\"id\":1234,\"message\":\"This is a test\"}"
+pub -h $MQTTHost  -t "mqtt.marklogic" -m "{\"id\":1234,\"message\":\"This is a test\"}"
 ```

-This will put the message onto the mosquitto topic *marklogic*.
+This will put the message onto the mosquitto topic *mqtt.marklogic*.

-Execute the following command to listen to the kafka topic *marklogic*
+Execute the following command to listen to the kafka topic *kafka.marklogic*

 ```
 docker run --rm --network kafka_default confluentinc/cp-kafka:5.1.0 \
-kafka-console-consumer --bootstrap-server kafka:9092 --topic connect-custom --from-beginning
+kafka-console-consumer --bootstrap-server $Kafka:$KafkaPortTrg --topic kafka.marklogic --from-beginning
 ```

 This should produce the test message in the console.